haitran1996/chat-room-api/README.md

 sample response:
 ```
-Success:
 {
-    "success": true,
+    "code": 200,
-    "message": "An email has been sent to 'user_05@gmail.com' containing instructions for resetting your password."
+    "message": "An email has been sent to 'user_3@gmail.com' containing instructions for resetting your password.",
-}

-Error:
-{
-    "success": false,
+    "data": null,
-    "errors": [
+    "errors": null
-        "Unable to find user with email 'user_06@gmail.com'."
-    ]
 }
 ```
 2. API reset password